cutepengu/OOP-Project/PROJECT_DOCUMENTATION.md

     - A nagative I have is the variety of questions is limited, and the difficulty scaling could be improved further.
 This also ties into how some of the questions it asks are unreasonably difficult, regardless of ability.

-    - Overall its a good program, and a good foundation to be built upon, that could make it an excelent study tool.
+    - Overall its a good program, and a good foundation to be built upon, that could make it an excellent study tool.

-Peer 2(Will):
+Peer 2(William):

-    - The game content is extremely thourough and I can see the usability of the game for educational purposes for all ages.
+    - The game content is extremely thorough and I can see the usability of the game for educational purposes for all ages.

-    - The game could improve in variety of questions and the dificulty scaling could be improved.
+    - The game could improve in variety of questions and the difficulty scaling could be improved.

-I believe that the fundamentals of my project was crafted well however, I was not able to reach into the smaller details and
+I believe that the fundamentals of my project was crafted well however, I was not able to reach into the smaller details, especially for dividing up the year levels and creating more personalised questions.
+This was because I originally thought that having a simpler code would be more efficient, yet my code is lacks a variety of questions and the difficulty adjustments for separate year levels were not managed thoroughly.
+My main goal of creating a program that is used for educational purposes was successful however, I could not resolve the problem where the program will generate questions which are unreasonably difficult or easy as I did not realise that there was a huge gap in the difficulty level of the questions generated.

 #### 5. Justify your use of OOP class features
 type